jclem/detour/README.md

-`Detour` works by determining whether or not a specific record should have features accessible to it based on individual flags, flags for a percentage of records, or flags for a programmable group of records.
+`Detour` works by determining whether or not a specific record should have features accessible to it based on individual flags, flags for a percentage of records, flags for a database-backed group of records, or flags for a code-defined group of records.

 ### Configuration